 In Singapore, flu or influenza is a year-round concern, marked by two peak seasons: December to February and May to July, as noted by the National University Hospital.
 The onset of this viral infection not only disrupts routines but also poses a significant risk of community spread.
-Hence, staying healthy goes hand in hand with staying informed about managing flu symptoms and preventing its transmission.
+Hence, staying healthy goes hand in hand with staying informed about the best home treatment for colds and managing flu symptoms and to prevent further transmission.

 What Is Flu and What Causes It?